Badgers

 Computing

-We'll then move onto a coding unit looking at how to code efficiently, simulating a physical system, functions, strings, text variables and concatenation and user input.
+First the next section of coding looking at functions, strings, text variables and concatenation and user input.

 Information to remember